Today’s fast-moving consumer goods (FMCG) markets face a number of challenges, such as pirated goods, parallel trading, and gray market practices.

-Multiple stakeholders are effected in this process.
-Brand owners face a loss in revenue and a reduced brand reputation from inferior user experience of counterfeit products.
-Governments face reduced tax revenues, and products not conforming to health, safety, or environmental standards can harm society at large.
+These practices affect multiple stakeholders: brand owners face a loss in revenue and a reduced brand reputation from inferior user experience of counterfeit products, governments face reduced tax revenues, and products not conforming to health, safety, or environmental standards can harm society at large.

 RFID technology offers a step-up in protection against copying and tampering.
-For instance, each RFID chip has a unique serial number (TID), which permits mass-serialization.
-And each unique serial number is factory programmed and locked (cannot be altered), meaning it is tamper resistant.
-In addition, RFID offers further protection options such as restricted access (PW), User Memory, Tamper Alarm and Data Encryption.
+For example, each RFID chip has a unique serial number (TID), which permits mass-serialization.
+And each unique serial number is factory programmed and locked (cannot be altered), providing tamper resistance.
+In addition, RFID offers further protection options such as restricted access (via a password), User Memory, Tamper Alarm and Data Encryption.

-Brand owners and governments around the world already started embarking on RFID for counterfeit protection.
-During 2010, 10s of millions of items were tagged in China alone, without government mandate!
-This is an ROI driven action.
-ROI comes from increased tax collection for governments, and for brand owners, it is realized through brand and revenue protection.
+Brand owners and governments around the world have already started embarking on RFID for counterfeit protection.
+During 2010, factories in China tagged tens of millions of items, without government mandate.
+Return on investment (ROI) has driven this action.
+ROI comes from increased tax collection for governments and for brand owners, and it is realized through brand and revenue protection.
 In cases that involve machines, brand owners also have the option to ensure the warranty applies only when approved consumables have been used throughout the product’s lifetime.
-The consumers get protected through confirmation of origin, quality, and safety and health standards.
+Consumers receive protection through confirmation of origin, quality, and health and safety standards.

-RFID can be used for authentication from the very early in the supply chain all the way up to the consumer.
-Brand owner inspectors or government officials can check authenticity of product at warehouses, at distribution centers and even on shop floors.
-And retailers and end users can check authenticity of products at the point-of-sale, when inserting a consumable into their machine or even via an NFC-enabled mobile phones.
+RFID has authentication applications from very early in the supply chain all the way up to the consumer.
+Brand owner inspectors or government officials can check authenticity of product at warehouses, at distribution centers, and even on shop floors.
+And retailers and end users can check authenticity of products at the point-of-sale, when inserting a consumable into their machine, or even via NFC-enabled mobile phones.

-NFC offers the ultimate in convenience for connecting all types of consumer devices and enables rapid and easy communications.
-It is the perfect solution for controlling data in our increasingly complex and connected world.
-NFC is central to NXP‘s vision of a world where everyone can always connect to information, entertainment and services - anytime and anywhere.
+NXP’s NTAG technology offers the ultimate in convenience for connecting all types of consumer devices, while enabling rapid and easy communications—the perfect solution for exchanging data in our increasingly complex and connected world.

-ICODE is the industry standard for high-frequency (HF) smart label solutions with billions of ICs in the field and thousands of successful installations.
-ICODE is a proven technology and supports the ISO 15693 / ISO 18000-3 compliant infrastructure.
+NXP’s ICODE, the industry standard for high-frequency (HF) smart label solutions with billions of ICs in the field and thousands of successful installations, is a proven technology and supports the ISO 15693 / ISO 18000-3 compliant infrastructure.